phpstan/phpstan/README.md

 When using a custom project config file, you have to pass the `--level` (`-l`) option to `analyse` command (default value does not apply here).

+If you do not provide config file explicitly, PHPStan will look for files named `phpstan.neon` or `phpstan.neon.dist` in current directory.

+The resolution priority is as such:
+1. If config file is provided on command line, it is used.
+2. If config file `phpstan.neon` exists in current directory, it will be used.
+3. If config file `phpstan.neon.dist` exists in current directory, it will be used.
+4. If none of the above is true, no config will be used.

 [NEON file format](https://ne-on.org/) is very similar to YAML.
 All the following options are part of the `parameters` section.